shlokgalav/Cricket-ball-physics/notes/3A_aerodynamic_effects.md

 # Projectile motion with aerodynamic effects

 ## Goal
 The goal of the third model is to include more realistic physical effects.
 This model will consider gravity and air resistance just like the previous models.
-This model expands on model 2A by introducing aerodynamic drag and seam-induced swing.
-Unlike other models, we will now also consider motion in three dimensions to model sideways motion due to aerodynamic drag.
-Model 3A will not include bounce as it will only consider the motion of the ball in the air.
+This model expands on model 2A by introducing seam-induced swing.
+Unlike other models, we will now also consider three-dimensional motion to account for sideways motion due to aerodynamic drag.
+Model 3A will not include bounce, as it will only consider the motion of the ball in the air.

 ## Coordinate System
 The model uses three spatial dimensions: